stet-stet/more-books-for-narasem/README.md

 # Disclaimer

 The codes kept here are not, by any means, pythonic or well-written, let alone well-documented.
-A Lot of things are hard-coded,
+A Lot of things are hard-coded, it doesn't catch exceptions well, so on and so on...

 **This is a great example of what not to do when developing pretty much anything**.

 I have a long way to go.

 # The Lesson